 Come and discover traditional, local shopping at its best!
 All products and produce are lovingly crafted, grown, made, produced (however you’d like to put it!) by people within around 15 miles of Faversham.

-Regular and popular events in Faversham continue to delight visitors who stumble on the charm of this Kentish town – Open Gardens, Open House, Faversham Hat Festival, Faversham Hop Festival and Carnival to name but a few.
+Regular and popular events and festivals in Faversham continue to delight visitors who stumble on the charm of this Kentish town – Annual Brogdale Fruit Festivals, Open Gardens, Open House, Faversham Transport Weekend, Faversham Hop Festival and Carnival to name but a few.

-For more information about the tourism offer across the whole of Swale area of north Kent including Faversham, Isle of Sheppey, Sittingbourne and surrounding villages go to: www.visit-swale.co.uk
+Find out more about the tourism offer across the whole of Swale area of north Kent including Faversham, Isle of Sheppey, Sittingbourne and surrounding villages go to: www.visit-swale.co.uk